jyeary/jyeary.github.io/README.md

 In order to properly generate author pages you need to rename the field *categories* in the front matter of every post to match that of your each author *username* as defined in the *[\_config.yml](_config.yml)* file.
 With the latest update, multiple author blogs are now supported out of the box.

-## Issues and contributing

-This install builds well with Ruby v2.4.2 and Jekyll v3.7.4.
-If you run into any problems please log them on the [issue tracker](https://github.com/jekyller/jasper/issues).

-Feel free pull-request your patches and fixes.

-## Thanks

-Many thanks to the Ghost team for all the design work that allows to make this clone possible.
-Also many thanks to all contributors, that help keeping the project alive and updated :smile:

 ## Copyright & License